 Norovirus, also known as the winter vomiting bug, is a common cause of sickness, diarrhea, and gastroenteritis.
+It is highly contagious.
+Symptoms start suddenly and usually last 1–3 days.
+Treatment focuses on preventing dehydration by drinking plenty of fluids.

 According to the